-ALS's Japanese Language Programme for UK State Schools
+Japanese Language Programme for the UK Secondary Schools

 We strive to make Japanese language education available for every children in the UK who wish to learn it, whether they have learning difficulties or budget constraints.

 Today, in the UK, Japanese language and culture are immensely popular amongst the young generation, especially because of manga, animation and the food.
 There are many large-scale Japan-themed events in London every year that are well-attended by young pupils.
 However, the reality is that Japanese language education is not widely available at state schools and colleges in the country, mainly due to their budget limits.

 We have so far opened Japanese language courses at three state-run secondary schools in London: Whitefield School (2015-2017), Highbury Fields School for Girls (2015-) and Haverstock School (2016-), and all of these courses have been fully-funded by education grants.